morganthrapp/Pylons-lang/README.md

 1. Get all possible permutations of the stack with `m`.
 This returns a list of tuples, so caution should be used.
 It's also not very efficient.
 1. Factorial of the top of the stack with `!`.
 1. Count the items in the stack with `o`.
 Sets the stack equal to `[count, element...]` for each element in the stack.
 1. Join and print the stack with `j`.
+Exits after printing.
 1. Create a list with `({values})`.
 Any operation done on a list is done matrix wise.
 Ex. `1(234)-s == [6]`.
 1. Quit without printing the stack with `@`
 1. Push the top of the stack to a list with `h`.
 Ex, `:A()A1h == [List(1)]`